Masks are strongly recommended at Town Hall Seattle. Read our current COVID-19 policies and in-building safety protocols.

 Presented by Town Hall Seattle, The Seattle Cultural Accessibility Consortium, and the Seattle International Film Festival.

-Live Captioning and ASL interpretation will be provided at this event.
+Live Captioning, ASL interpretation, and open Audio Description will be provided at this event.

 The Wyncote NW Forum is an accessible space.
 Learn more about accessibility and attending events at Town Hall here.